DoubtfulTurnip/Custom_Images_Kasm/README.md

 sudo docker build -t {application-name}:latest -f Custom_Image_Kasm/{application-name}/dockerfile_custom_{application-name}_{singleapp/desktopapp} .
 ``

-Remove the workspace-images folder if no longer required and then configure your new Kasm Workspace with the {application-name}:latest image that you have just built
+Remove the workspace-images folder if no longer required and then configure your new Kasm Workspace with the {application-name}:latest image that you have just built.

+For a simpler time just add the Doubtful Turnip registry to your Kasm instance.
+[Kasm's documentation](https://kasmweb.com/docs/develop/guide/workspace_registry.html)

 ## Docker Hub